TLDR

 Exercising stock options early can require a lot of capital and time to liquidity can be lengthy.
 As your shares vest, you may be tempted to sell to recover your original investment or fund other financial needs.
 However, a sale truncates any possibility of future upside on the shares being sold.

-An alternative solution for partial liquidity is to get an advance from ESO Fund.
+An alternative solution for partial liquidity is to get funding from ESO Fund.
 This is an attractive solution since you retain ownership of the stock plus the ability to achieve unlimited upside.
 Furthermore, if the stock becomes worthless, ESO absorbs the loss, not you.
 Feel free to reach out using our contact form below if you have any questions.
+NOTE: We cannot work with 100% of early exercise situations but we're always happy to have a conversation about your equity to see if there is a fit.

 For more information, please contact us at the ESO Fund using the form below.